zhmcclient/zhmc-ansible-modules/docs_source/development.rst

 The documentation for the ibm.zhmc Ansible Galaxy collection is published on GitHub pages at https://zhmcclient.github.io/zhmc-ansible-modules/.

-That page automatically gets updated whenever the ``master`` branch of the Git repo for this package changes.
+That page represents the ``master`` branch of the Git repo for this collection and automatically gets updated whenever the ``master`` branch of the Git repo changes.

-**TBD: Verify the statement above.**

 In order to build the documentation locally from the Git work directory, issue: